I say it's spinach: Gammon and spinach

 In Britain in the 19th century, "spinach" also meant "nonsense".
-This is presumably coincidence, with an entirely different origin for the 19th century meaning.
+This is presumably a coincidence, with an entirely different origin.
 Dickens uses the phrase "gammon and spinach" in this sense with Miss Mowcher in David Copperfield (published in 1849) saying "What a world of gammon and spinnage it is though, ain't it!" ("spinnage" being a now-obsolete variant of "spinach").
 The same phrase, although with unclear meaning, is also seen in the nursery rhyme "A Frog He Would A-Wooing Go" ("With a rowley, powley, gammon and spinach/heigh ho! says Anthony Rowley").
 The 1989 second edition of the Oxford English Dictionary lists these two close senses as letters below the same number in the entry for "spinach".
-Cassell's Dictionary of Slang gives just the American sense (but listed as extant 1900–1950) while conversely Partridge gives only the British, perhaps echoing the first edition of the Oxford English Dictionary which also does so.
+Cassell's Dictionary of Slang gives just the American sense (but listed as extant 1900–1950) while, conversely, Partridge gives only the British, perhaps echoing the first edition of the Oxford English Dictionary which also does so.